FredPont/CompareFootprintLists/Readme.md

 - start the software in the CompareFootprintLists directory
 - The number of differences found is displayed in the terminal and a differences file is produced in the result directory

-If the files are identical the difference file is not produced
+If the files are identical the difference file is not produced.
+A log file "output.log" record the terminal output.

 # Options
 Usage :